dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-upgrade/06-upgrading-to-v1.9.md

 ### Bigquery

 - Can cancel running queries on keyboard interrupt
-- auto-drop intermediate tables created by incremental models to save resources
+- Auto-drop intermediate tables created by incremental models to save resources

 ### Spark